Insights & Inspiration

 Types, Benefits, and How to Choose Between Them

 Your guide to all things wool Cashmere included, dahling

-The first day of Fall has come and my wool sweaters are coming out, even if it is still 80 degrees outside.
-Boiled wool, Merino wool, Cashmere, wool blends — cable knit, fisherman, Irish — sweaters are my favorite thing about Fall, hands down.
-I have never been a pumpkin spice fan, but boy do I get excited for Fall clothing and all things warm and snuggly when I feel that soft chill in the air.
-When the first leaf drops on the ground I am ready to ditch all my crop tops and rompers and don all my sweaters at once.
+The first day of Fall has come, and my wool sweaters are coming out, even if it is still 80 degrees outside.
+Boiled wool, Merino wool, cashmere, wool blends — cable knit, fisherman, Irish — sweaters are my favorite thing about Fall, hands down.
+I have never been a pumpkin spice fan, but boy do I get excited for Fall clothing and all things warm and snugly when I feel that soft chill in the air.
+When the first leaf drops on the ground, I am ready to ditch all my crop tops and rompers and don all my sweaters at once.
 Like

 These are a staple in my collection, but they can be intimidating.
 Wool is a tricky and complex material.
 How do you shop for it, what is a good price to spend on it, how do you wash it, can you recycle it — and most of all, what’s with all the different names of wool?